rsyncOSX/RsyncUIdocs/content/post/Built.md

 # RsyncUI vs RsyncOSX

 For the moment, there are more users of RsyncOSX than of RsyncUI.
 But the number of users of RsyncUI is growing.
 And Apple is clear: *SwiftUI*, which RsyncUI is developed by, is the future.
-This means new development is on RsyncUI.
-RsyncOSX is still maintained, but only issues have been fixed.
+This means *all new development* is on RsyncUI.
+RsyncOSX is still maintained, but bugfixes only.
 RsyncUI and RsyncOSX share most of the code for the model components.
 The main differences between the two apps are the user interface (UI) and how the UI is built.

 Both apps utilise another great declarative library, Combine, developed by Apple, and JSON files for storing tasks, log records, and user configuration.

 | App      | UI | Paradigm |
 | ----------- | ----------- |   ----------- |